arth0sz/arth0sz.github.io/content/en/posts/htb-rebound/index.md

 ![](Pasted%20image%2020240426011204.png)

-Now we need to set the `KRB5CCNAME` to that ticket in order to use it with Kerberos with the next command.
+Now we need to set the `KRB5CCNAME` environment variable to that ticket in order to use it with Kerberos with the next command.
 We'll keep doing that as required.

 ```shell
 export KRB5CCNAME='delegator$.ccache'